-Offers of appointment will be subject to the receipt of satisfactory references.
+Offers of appointment will be subject to the receipt of satisfactory references, one of which should be from your current line manager.

 Application Process

 To submit an application for this vacancy, please click on the link in the 'Apply online' section of the advert published on the University's Job Opportunities pages.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.